JeroenVdb/dotfiles/README.md

-# JeroenVdb MacOS (dotfiles) setup
+# MacOS (dotfiles) setup

 This repo contains my current laptop (Macbook, MacOS) setup.
-It contains dotfiles and scripts to get everything in place.
+It contains dotfiles, software and scripts to get everything in place and up-and-running.

 Dotfiles are often used by applications to store configurations.
 These dotfiles will be used by applications we install later.
-Learn more about doffiles here: https://dotfiles.github.io/
+Learn more about dotfiles here: https://dotfiles.github.io/

 ## Structure